-- Over 340 facility managers and users completed an online survey or spoke with the team about the facilities they manage or use.
-This was an incredible response, and the Community Development team are very appreciative of all of the time community facility managers and users took to have input and for their insights. - The report was tabled at the Community and Policy Committee on the 27 September for more information on how to obtain a copy of the report, contact your Community Partnership Leader. - Southland District Story - October.
-Council's new Southland District Story project has been launched to staff and launched publicly on 2 October. - 97 It will also be presented to our key shared services Wastenet, Emergency Management and Venture Southland, and our contractors.
+- 92 Council's new Southland District Story was presented to community board and CDA members at a series of meetings in September and launched publicly on 2 October. - 93 It was also presented to our key shared services Wastenet, Emergency Management and Venture Southland, and our contractors.
 Communications staff are working on pulling all the elements together for the public launch, including the final signoff on building signage and district signage.
-Part of the story will be standardisation of signage for Council facilities and reserves and this will happen after 2 October 2017. - The rebranding project is Council's first since its formation in 1989.
-It is a major project designed to ensure Southland District Council is best positioned to meet the challenges of our rapidly changing social and economic landscape, while building on the values and standards that have earned Council its reputation for reliability. - 99 Council's brand values are: leadership, honesty, responsibility, working together, pride, innovation, respect and service. - Open Spaces Project Update - 100 Council currently has an Open Spaces Strategy which sets out a strategic direction to guide the provision of and planning for, and the consistent management and maintenance of reserves and open spaces within Southland District, to meet current and future needs. - 101 Increasing visitor numbers and shifting demographic/recreational trends are changing who, how, where and why people use (or do not use) Southland District's open spaces and associated facilities. - 102 Council is looking to move towards a more strategic and co-ordinated approach to its open space management to ensure residents and visitors have a good experience when using open spaces.
-The aim is to create pride from a local resident's perspective, maintain and improve the reputation of the district as a visitor destination, and potentially support the development of new economic opportunities in the District. - 103 This will require Council to move towards a "people, places and spaces" approach versus an infrastructure-focussed approach.
-It will also require Council to consider what is needed to deliver a better result district-wide and what this means in terms of management, consistency of level of service and funding requirements/mechanisms. - As a result there is need to determine whether the Council's existing open spaces are capable of meeting the expectations and demands being placed on them by users now and in the future. - 105 To achieve this, Council is seeking to assess the situation and better understand: - what is currently being provided in open spaces/facilities and the experience from a user's perspective;
+Part of the story will be standardisation of signage for Council facilities and reserves and this will happen after 2 October. - 94 The rebranding project is Council's first since its formation in 1989.
+It is a major project designed to ensure Southland District Council is best positioned to meet the challenges of our rapidly changing social and economic landscape, while building on the values and standards that have earned Council its reputation for reliability. - 95 Council's brand values are: leadership, honesty, responsibility, working together, pride, innovation, respect and service.

+Open Spaces Project Update

+- 96 Council currently has an Open Spaces Strategy which sets out a strategic direction to guide the provision of and planning for, and the consistent management and maintenance of reserves and open spaces within Southland District, to meet current and future needs. - 97 Increasing visitor numbers and shifting demographic/recreational trends are changing who, how, where and why people use (or do not use) Southland District's open spaces and associated facilities. - 98 Council is looking to move towards a more strategic and co-ordinated approach to its open space management to ensure residents and visitors have a good experience when using open spaces.
+The aim is to create pride from a local resident's perspective, maintain and improve the reputation of the district as a visitor destination, and potentially support the development of new economic opportunities in the District. - This will require Council to move towards a "people, places and spaces" approach versus an infrastructure-focussed approach.
+It will also require Council to consider what is needed to deliver a better result district-wide and what this means in terms of management, consistency of level of service and funding requirements/mechanisms.

-- how this compares to what users expect (in particular for visitors); - how user demand and expectations are expected to change in the future; - what this means for Council in terms of what open spaces/facilities should be provided where, for whom and to what level/standard; - what the priorities are and what needs to be done to address any gaps/issues; - what level of expenditure/funding is needed and options for how this should be funded.
+- 100 As a result there is need to determine whether the Council's existing open spaces are capable of meeting the expectations and demands being placed on them by users now and in the future. - 101 To achieve this, Council is seeking to assess the situation and better understand: - what is currently being provided in open spaces/facilities and the experience from a user's perspective; - how this compares to what users expect (in particular for visitors); - how user demand and expectations are expected to change in the future; - what this means for Council in terms of what open spaces/facilities should be provided where, for whom and to what level/standard; - what the priorities are and what needs to be done to address any gaps/issues; - what level of expenditure/funding is needed and options for how this should be funded.